gvogt2023/COVID-image-classification/README.md

 - Model 2: This model is also similar to the baseline model, but has L2 regularization with a weight of 0.01 on the weights of the second and third convolutional layers, and the dense layer before the output layer.
 It uses a batch size of 32 and trains for 10 epochs with no early stopping.
 Additionally, it tracks precision and recall as additional metrics.

 - Model 3 (final model): This model has a more complex architecture, with four convolutional layers, each with 32 or 64 filters, followed by two dense layers with 256 units each, and a sigmoid output layer.
 It uses a batch size of 32 and trains for 20 epochs with no early stopping.
 The loss function is 'binary_crossentropy' and the optimizer is 'Adam'.

+- Model 4: Updated the learning rate of Adam optimizer to .01.

+- Model 4: Updated learning rate of Adam optimizer to .001 and updated filters for dense layer from 32 to 64.

+## Evaluation

+CT results:

+- Model 1 (baseline): Test accuracy: 0.657 No additional metrics reported
+- Model 2: Test accuracy: 0.917 No additional metrics reported
+- Model 3: Test accuracy: 0.857 Test precision: 0.717 Test recall: 0.964
+- Model 4: Test accuracy: 0.903 Test precision: 0.890 Test recall: 0.817
+- Model 5: Test accuracy: 0.903 Test precision: 0.890 Test recall: 0.817

+Additional test accuracy reported after training on more epochs: 0.917 Based on our criteria of selecting the model with the highest recall, Model 3 has the highest recall score of 0.964.
+However, if we also consider test accuracy and precision, then Model 4 would also be a good choice as it has a slightly lower recall score of 0.817, but higher accuracy and precision scores, so we are going with model 4.
+Note that Model 5 has the same metrics as Model 4 except for the additional test accuracy reported after training on more epochs, so we may also consider this model.

+X-Ray results: